1.1.P.412 Principal carer

 Impact on FTB entitlement

-The decision in relation to PP, NSA, YA job seeker or SpB does not affect the decision about FTB entitlement and therefore it is possible for different outcomes to be achieved for each payment.
+The decision in relation to PP, JSP, YA job seeker or SpB does not affect the decision about FTB entitlement and therefore it is possible for different outcomes to be achieved for each payment.
 For example, Parent B may qualify for 100% FTB for the duration of the absence while Parent A would remain qualified for PP.

 Principal carer during a temporary absence with a 'non-custodial' carer